821wkli/OpenAcg-PWA/README.md

 ```

 # Functions to be implemented
-- [X] home page
+- [x] home page
-- [X] search page
+- [x] search page
-- [X] book detail page
+- [x] book detail page
-- [X] reader page
+- [x] book reader page
-- [X] bookshelf page
+- [x] bookshelf page
+- [ ] ebook conversion page
+- [ ] manga home page
+- [ ] manga reader page
+- [ ] anime home page
+- [ ] anime video page

 # Backend api performance benchmark

 Load test with 100K requests using 1000 concurrent connections on a 2 cores nano server.
 60 rqs might be acceatable due to hardware limitation?
 But I always heard something like CyPython sucks on processing IO-bounded operations.
 Not sure the following results produced is good or not.
-I will rewrite api in either Golang or Node in my spare time, might be open sourced later.
+I will rewrite api in either Golang or Node to compare each other in my spare time, will be open sourced later.

 ```
 Statistics        Avg      Stdev        Max